gucioopielka/concept_vectors/README.md

 Checkout `demo/demo_notebook.ipynb` for a jupyter notebook with a demonstration of our main findings and tutorials on how to use Concept Vectors.

 ## Setup
 List of our dependencies can be found in `requirments.txt` file.
+Python version == 3.12

 ## Data
 The datasets used in our project can be found in the `data` directory.